webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 against leaking of the details of the push subscription.

-## Creating a Restricted Push Subscriptions
+## Creating a Restricted Push Subscription

 The user agent includes the public key of the application server when requesting that a push subscription.
 This restricts use of the resulting push subscription